Checking date: 23/04/2024

 Requirements (Subjects that are assumed to be known)

 PREREQUISITE Attendance to class is highly recommended.
 The announced dates for midterms and homeworks are final, and they cannot be rescheduled with any justification, unless the circumstances require a make-up exam ACCORDING TO THE UNIVERSITY RULES.
 Most of the material that is taught in this class is theoretical, although only basic mathematical tools will be used.
 The students are expected to have some familiarity with microeconomics.
-THE TOOLS THAT THE STUDENTS NEED TO KNOW ARE THE FOLLOWING: - the concept of ordinal preferences (weak and strict preferences, transitive preferences, rational preferences) - differential calculus (differentiation of a simple function of two variables) - basic optimization theory (how to maximize a function of one variable or two variables without restriction) - welfare economics (social welfare functions, externalities, public goods, free-riding) - basic notions of game theory (Nash equilibrium in finite games, in pure and mixed strategy)
+THE TOOLS THAT THE STUDENTS NEED TO KNOW ARE THE FOLLOWING: - the concept of ordinal preferences (as you saw it in your very first class in economics) - differential calculus (differentiation of a simple function of two variables) - basic optimization theory (how to maximize a function of one variable or two variables without restriction) - welfare economics (social welfare functions, externalities, public goods, free-riding) - basic notions of game theory (Nash equilibrium in pure strategies in a 2*2 games like the prisonner's dilema o the battle of the sexes)

 Objectives